 Some of the major initiatives taken by the Government to promote Manipur as an investment destination are:

-- According to the Telecom Regulatory Authority of India (TRAI), Manipur had 2.38 million wireless subscribers, and 0.07 million wireline subscribers, as of September 2024.
-The number of internet subscribers in Manipur stood at 2.29 million, as of September 2024.
+- According to the Telecom Regulatory Authority of India (TRAI), North East States had 12.75 million wireless subscribers, and 0.287 million wireline subscribers, as of August 2025.

 - The College Fagathansi mission aims to enhance government college infrastructure in the state by utilizing the Scheme for Capital Investment for financial support.
 The state plans to allocate approximately Rs.
-60 crore (US$ 7.2 million) towards this initiative in the fiscal year 2024-25.
+60 crore (US$ 7.2 million) towards this initiative in the FY25.

 - The Manipur credit Guarantee Scheme, initiated in January 2023, aims to expand the guaranteed loan coverage for Micro and Small Enterprises as well as startups.
 The state government has allocated an initial fund of Rs.
 10 crore (US$ 1.2 million) for this scheme.